U.S. moves to cut Huawei off from global chip suppliers as China eyes retaliation

 Huawei, the world’s top telecoms equipment maker, did not respond to a request for comment.

-News of the move against the firm hit European stocks as traders sold into the day’s gains, while shares of chip equipment makers like Lam Research (LRCX.O) and KLA Corp (KLAC.O) fell around 5 and 3 percent, respectively, in U.S. trading.
+News of the move against the firm hit European stocks as traders sold into the day’s gains, while shares of chip equipment makers such as Lam Research (LRCX.O) and KLA Corp (KLAC.O) fell around 5% and 3%, respectively, in U.S. trading.

 The reaction from China was swift, with a report on Friday by China’s Global Times saying Beijing was ready to put U.S. companies on an “unreliable entity list,” as part of countermeasures in response to the new limits on Huawei.